katzer/alpinepass/README.md

 -d Show debug messages during application execution.

--f=[filter|filter:filteroptions] Apply one or more filters.
-Filters are given as a list seperated by semicolons.
-A filter's options are separated by commas.
+-f [filter|key:value] Apply a filter.
+The falg can be used multiple to allow advanced filtering.

 -h Display this help message.

--i=[filepath] Define the input file.
+-i [filepath] Define the input file.
 The file content must be YAML.

--n=[filename] Specify the output's file name.
-This does not influence the file extension since it depends on the output format which is defined with the -t option.
-The default file name is output.

--o=[json|yaml|keepass] Specify the output format.
+-o [filepath] Specify the output file.
+The file content will be JSON.

 -p Include passwords in the output.

--t=[directorypath] Define the output target directory.
-The default directory is the application directory.

 -v Print the application's version.
 ```